jacobozer25/upwind-malicious-email-scorer/README.md

-# Autonomous-phishing-detector — Gmail Add-on
+# Malicious-email-scorer — Gmail Add-on

 > A Gmail Add-on that opens any email and tells the user, in seconds, **how dangerous it is and why** — with a defensible, explainable verdict produced by a hybrid deterministic + LLM pipeline.